The Power Within

 The most precious thing we can pass down to children is our faith.

 Motherhood is a great honor and privilege, yet it is also synonymous with servanthood.

 People who scurry about flaunting religiosity are missing out on the deeply satisfying and joyous intimacy between a believer and the Lord.

 To serve others before serving yourself is to practice authentic Christianity.

-"For who has known the mind of the Lord that he may instruct him?"
-But we have the mind of Christ (1 Cor.
-2:16).
 We can understand why those without Christ are unable to comprehend biblical concepts, but why do those who know Him struggle?